hummingbird-dev/hummingbird-treeview/README.md

   tri-state functionality.
 Thus, if a child of a disabled parent has been checked, the parent node is set to the indeterminate state to indicate that a child has been checked.

-- **checkDoubles**<br> Boolean, default=false.
-Set this to true to
-  enable the functionality to account for n-tuples (doubles, triplets, ...).
-That means, if we have e.g. two equal nodes (i.e. same data-id) and one of these is checked then the other will be checked automatically.
-The same applies for triplets, quadruplets, etc. By enabling this option, also the full tri-state functionality accounts for the n-tuples.

 - **singleGroupOpen**<br> Integer, default=-1.
 Set this to an integer greater -1 to
   enable the functionality to allow only one group of a defined level to be opened at a time.